DeepGPU/DXR-PathTracer/README.md

 Features
 --------

-- Useful DX12/DXR helpers that reduce your graphic code fairly
+- Useful DX12/DXR helpers that reduce your graphic code efficiently
 - Support various hierarchies for acceleration structure building
 - Forward BRDF sampling (GGX/glass) for light tranport
 - Every mesh can be a light